 When something requires a closer look, Ascension Crittenton’s imaging services provide patients and referring physicians with diagnostic clarity, advanced image-guided treatment options, and unmatched compassion and care.

-Crittenton Hospital Medical Center’s department of Imaging and Diagnostics (Radiology) offers a full range of radiology services, including digital mammography, general x-ray, ultrasound, fluoroscopy, nuclear medicine, MRI scan and CAT scan.
-All of Crittenton’s radiologists are board certified, and our technologists are certified in the modality in which they practice.
-The overall service is enhanced by the cooperative relationship between the physicians and staff.
+Ascension Crittenton Hospital Medical Center’s department of Imaging and Diagnostics (Radiology) offers a full range of imaging services, including digital mammography, general x-ray, ultrasound, fluoroscopy, nuclear medicine, MRI scan and PET/CT scan, bone densitometry, and interventional radiology.

 Ultrasound is an imaging technique that uses high frequency sound waves to produce pictures of body organs/tissues and blood vessels.
 Since it does not use any radiation, it is ideal for almost any type of exam including studies of the abdomen, pelvis, breast, neck, arms, legs, and pregnant women.
 A registered ultrasound technologist performs the ultrasound exam.
 The body is scanned with a handheld transducer enhanced with gel.
 The transducer is gently rubbed across the body and images are taken by the technologist and viewed on a small screen.
 After the exam is completed, it is reviewed and interpreted by a radiologist.
 A complete report is sent to the referring physician.
 The exam can take approximately 30 minutes to one hour to complete.
 Ultrasound is performed at the main hospital, Crittenton Outpatient Imaging Center at Crittenton Medical Plaza – Auburn Hills, Crittenton Barclay Imaging Center on Barclay Circle in Rochester Hills, and Crittenton Medical Plaza – Oxford.
 A physician’s request or referral is needed.